top of page

 McIntosh

-Those who know me might think that this essay will be about Apple’s Macintosh computer.
+Those who know me might think that this essay will be about the Apple Macintosh computer.
 That’s a pretty exciting subject for some of us and I think I might be able to pen something interesting.

 However, most of you will be pleased, and probably somewhat relieved, to know that I’ve come with an essay about the McIntosh Apple tree fruit and not Apple’s Macintosh computer. (see footnote 1)